 Additional Notes

-When the appeal of Tekun Nasional v Plenitude Drive (M) Sdn Bhd and another appeal [2021] 10 CLJ 20; [2021] 6 MLRA 677, The Federal Court had decided on this issue in Cubic Electronics Sdn Bhd v.
+In the appeal of Tekun Nasional v Plenitude Drive (M) Sdn Bhd and another appeal [2021] 10 CLJ 20; [2021] 6 MLRA 677, The Federal Court had decided on this issue in Cubic Electronics Sdn Bhd v.
 Mars Telecommunications Sdn Bhd.
-Cubic.
 The Court held that the case of Cubic Electronics Sdn Bhd should not be applicable retrospectively to cases where full trial had been completed and decided by the court of first instance.
 The Court of Appeal had decided based on the law applicable at that material time.
 In this case, the retrospectivity of Cubic Electronics Sdn Bhd would cause manifest injustice to Tekun Nasional.
 Therefore, it stood to reason that Cubic Electronics Sdn Bhd would only apply prospectively, that was, to cases where trials had not been completed.